Annual performance review template

 How to improve the performance review process

-Performance reviews are an integral part of employee job performance expectations and communication, so you want to consistently seek out opportunities to improve the process from beginning to end.
+Performance reviews are integral to employee job performance expectations and communication, so you should consistently seek opportunities to improve the process from beginning to end.

 Here are some ways to do that.

 - Provide consistent feedback.
-Along with offering regular performance reviews, you also want to provide feedback via check-ins on a more regular basis.
+In addition to offering regular performance reviews, you should regularly provide feedback via check-ins.
 It has been found that when employees receive more frequent feedback, there are higher levels of employee engagement.

 - Build trust.
-You want to build and maintain a trusting relationship with your employees to share feedback throughout the year.
+You want to build and maintain trust with your employees to share feedback throughout the year.

 - Follow up.
 After the performance review, make it clear that there will be another one and the time frame they should expect it to happen.
 Also, provide action items, goals, or focus areas until the next performance review meeting.

 - Determine Your Frequency.
 You want to determine how frequently you should hold your performance appraisal meetings.
-Perhaps it’s best to hold one covering the entire year, or you’d prefer to have quarterly performance reviews.
+Perhaps it’s best to keep one covering the entire year, or you’d prefer quarterly performance reviews.
 Ultimately, you want to choose the frequency that will best help your employees, and the company as a whole better collaborate and secure measurable metrics to improve performance.